OasisLMF/GenerateDocs/src/sections/OED.rst

 ----

-This file contains details relating to each location such as the value and type of asset (including primary and secondary modifiers), geographical information, the perils covered and the financial structures within the insurance contract relating to the location.
+The ``location`` file contains details relating to each location such as the value and type of asset (including primary and secondary modifiers), geographical information, the perils covered and the financial structures within the insurance contract relating to the location.